para0x0dise/para0x0dise.github.io/_posts/Samplepedia/2026-1-31-The Wolf in AutoIt's Clothing - How an Infostealer Hides in Plain Sight.md

 ```

 ## Process Injection
-The script performs a form of process hollowing / run-in-memory injection.
+The script performs a form of classic process hollowing injection.
 It creates a suspended process (one of several options depending on environment) and then overwrites the target process image with the decrypted payload:

 * Primary target: `TapiUnattend.exe` (Windows Telephony service)
 * Alternate: `cscript.exe` (used when Bitdefender is present — the script also drops a shortcut `ScanCraft.lnk`)